DougBeney/jekyll-pug/README.md

 ## Deploying to Netlify

-Jekyll-Pug requires the pug NPM package for its main functionality.
+Jekyll-Pug requires the Pug NPM package for its main functionality.

 First, create a file called `Makefile` with the following content: